composewell/streamly/docs/User/HowTo/Compiling.md

 ### Compiler (GHC) Versions

 Do not use ghc 9.0.x and 9.2.1.
+GHC 9.6.x may have a small memory leak issue in some concurrent stream cases, see below for more details.
 For best performance use `fusion-plugin` (see below) when compiling.

 ### Memory requirements